splashkit/splashkit.io-starlight/src/content/docs/guides/reading-text.html.md

 author: Andrew Cain and others
 author_url:
 tags: starter
-summary: See how to read text from the user, both from command line and graphical applications.
+description: See how to read text from the user, both from command line and graphical applications.

-related_funcs:
-  - read_line

 ---